ssfsx17/sky-islands/readable.md

 **Elemental Dooming** - 20 energy - Type: Straight-line projectile -
 Range: 30 feet - Target: Single - Magical projectile attack, whose damage is based on the element used.
-Furthermore, if your Magic Accuracy is higher than the target's Magic Evasion, then add a status condition to the target, based on the element used. - Air: Suffocation - Crystal:
+Furthermore, if your Magic Accuracy is higher than the target’s Magic Evasion, then add a status condition to the target, based on the element used. - Air: Suffocation - Crystal:
 Fragility - Dark: Forgetfulness - Earth: Entombed - Fire: Melting -
 Light: Babbling - Moon: Moon Madness - Water: Dehydration - Wood: Blood